Serial Number ????

 2. My other one!

-3. There was one in the offsite storage facility of a Scottish museum - it was part of a collection of medical equipment, hooked-up to a scanner.
+3. There was one in the offsite storage facility of a Scottish museum -

 4. Rob Garners machine in the USA.